ChewingPencils/sequential_due_app_tasks/sequential due app tasks.md

 NB: The string of spaces separating two URLS are not required.
 It is for appearance only.

-[^1]: One exception: do not encode the Launch Center Pro prompt brackets.

 [1]: http://appcubby.com/launch-center/
 [2]: http://www.dueapp.com